alessandropellegrini/teapacs.github.io/_2023/index.md

 layout: default

 {% comment %}
-title: "The International Workshop on<br/>T e a P A C S"
+{%title: "The International Workshop on<br/>T e a P A C S"
 {% endcomment %}
 ---